 Now even though you never truly know the effectiveness of amendments such as these until you test them, we were obviously hoping our changes would show an increase in sales.
 We hoped that this would reinforce the validity of our professional opinion to the client.
 But even we didn’t think it would double their revenue.
 It was literally overnight.
 We made the changes live in the afternoon and the following day was the beginning of a new line of sales.
 Exit pages changed, time on site massively increased, and as you can see above, in the following two weeks they nearly doubled revenue, and they doubled it the following fortnight.

 When you’re running any eCommerce store, it’s very easy to get into the mindset that customers would purchase if they want to, that the only thing stopping customers making a purchase is a choice to not buy it yet, or buy elsewhere, but that simply isn’t the case.
 Customers will close out and not finish a transaction because they can’t easily see on a smartphone that they indeed have two of an item in their cart.
 They’ll navigate away because the title of the product isn’t 100% clear what type of style it’ll be, and changing moments like these on your website will allow more customers to travel through your eCommerce site undeterred, and thus to purchase.

 The entire month brought in over $20,000

 So get your analytics on the table and start reviewing your eCommerce site page by page.
-Look at the data and see if you can determine why customer are leaving on those exit pages.
-That small styling issue on a smart phone that you don’t think people would notice, they do, so have it updated.
-If you need to make a hire to get those changes made, remember to see it as investment, because a good team will increase your sales, and get you a ROI.
+Look at the data and see if you can determine why customers are leaving on those exit pages.
+That small styling issue on a smartphone that you don’t think people would notice, they do, so have it updated.
+If you need to make a hire to get those changes made, remember to see it as an investment because a good team will increase your sales, and get you an ROI.
 Who wouldn’t want to double their sales overnight?